 Cedars-Sinai Medical Center and the University of California Los Angeles School of Medicine."

-active stimulant to support and re-animate feeble or exhausted powers.
+(?); the most active stimulant to support and re-animate feeble or exhausted powers.

 • This is a medicine of great value in the practice, and may be safely used in all cases of disease, to raise